Hard Things and the Hope of Recovery

 What I do

-Everyone in and out of recovery, from tie-dye to black tie, can understand and relate.
+People both in and out of recovery, from tie-dye to black tie, can understand and relate.

-TL;DR: inspirational memoir shorts sprinkled with spirituality and a bit of humor.
+TL;DR: Inspirational memoir shorts sprinkled with spirituality and a bit of humor.

 Memoir Stories: Amy’s Adventures of Being